 Browse and eat at the Christmas Village

-The traditional German Christmas market features nutcrackers, traditional ornaments, and other German-inspired elements and foods.
+It’s not Christmas in Philadelphia without a visit to Christmas Village at LOVE Park.
+The traditional German Christmas market features Nutcrackers, ornaments, and other German-inspired elements and foods.
 Between the lights, music, and tastes of the market, it’s a great place to enjoy an afternoon or evening.
 The raclette–decadent melted cheese on bread with different toppings–always draws a crowd, and the bratwurst, mulled wine, and hot chocolate are predictably popular.

-There are lots of special events throughout the market’s run, including spirit tastings, German cultural events, and weekday storytime for kids, so check the calendar to see what’s on.
+There are lots of special events throughout the market’s run, including spirit tastings, German cultural events, and weekday story time for kids, so check the calendar to see what’s on.
 Weeknights tend to be less busy than weekends for those wanting a more manageable crowd.

-The market is on November 18 through December 24, 2023.
+The market is on November 23 through December 24, 2024 (closed November 25-27).

 Try a treat at Shane Confectionery